Project type: Bridge Project

 The expected outcome is an AI framework which supports autonomous discovery and processing of disparate data from a distributed collection of AI-enabled edge-devices.
 All three presented steps will be tested on cases from the industry partners.

 Deep neural networks have changed the capabilities of machine learning reaching higher accuracy than hitherto.
-They are in all cases on learning from unstructured data now the de facto standard.
+They are in all cases learning from unstructured data now the de facto standard.
 These networks often include millions of parameters and may take months to train on dedicated hardware in terms of GPUs in the cloud.
 This has resulted in high demand of data scientists with AI skills and hence, an increased demand for educating such profiles.
-However, an increased use of IoT to collect data at the edge, have created a wish for training and executing deep neural networks at the edge rather than transferring all data to the cloud for processing.
-As IoT end- or edge-devices are characterized by low memory, low processing power, and low energy (powered by battery or energy harvesting), training or executing deep neural networks is considered infeasible.
-However, developing dedicated accelerators, novel hardware circuits and architectures, or executing smaller discretized networks may provide feasible solutions for the edge.
+However, an increased use of IoT to collect data at the edge has created a wish for training and executing deep neural networks at the edge rather than transferring all data to the cloud for processing.
+As IoT end- or edge devices are characterized by low memory, low processing power, and low energy (powered by battery or energy harvesting), training or executing deep neural networks is considered infeasible.
+However, developing dedicated accelerators, novel hardware circuits, and architectures, or executing smaller discretized networks may provide feasible solutions for the edge.

 The industry partners Indesmatech, Grundfos, MAN ES, and VELUX are all strong examples of companies who will benefit from mastering embedded AI, i.e., being able to select the right tools and execution platforms for implementing and deploying embedded AI in their products.